 Article Created: "Mar, 2003"

-This particular circuit was built for 12 volt DC operation, but can be operated at other voltages assuming you don't exceed the 555 operating supply voltage.
+The first circuit below was built for 12 volt DC operation, but can be operated at other voltages assuming you don't exceed the 555 operating supply voltage.

 All of these circuits are relatively stable in Frequency as the Pulse width changes!

-I have provided for a heatsink on the circuit boards.
+I have provided for a heatsink on the circuit board of the First Circuit.
 It may or May Not be needed for your particular application.
-Definately not when drawing only one or two amps.
-At very high currents, it may be advisable to mount the Mos-fet off board and connected to the board with reasonably short wires. (under 8 inches)
+Definately not a problem when drawing only one or two amps.
+But at High currents, it would be advisable to mount the Mos-fet off board and connected to the board with reasonably short wires. (under 8 inches)

 In the event of running high current motors, over 5 amps (?), there might be large spikes that can distroy the 555.
 Replacing the 1N4005 diodes with Schottkey diodes or 15 volt Movistors will definately help.